nrs-org/novelslop/content/vol_01/chap_06.typ

   obscure information that no new fan could get their hands on.

-  Moreover, according to what Mikoto said, she had been a Narumi Sena fan for quite a long time, much preceeding the magical rise to stardom.
+  Moreover, according to what Mikoto said, she had been a Narumi Sena fan for quite a long time, much preceding the magical rise to stardom.
 She was one of a few who followed Sena's SNS account, a small account of an inspiring model on some corners of the Internet.
 In other words, this was her confirmation for being an OG.